Saskatchewan influenza activity on the rise with experts urging flu vaccine | Globalnews.ca

 Influenza activity has begun to surge across the country and Saskatchewan is no exception.

-According to surveillance data conducted by the province on influenza rates, confirmed cases this flu season are up 60 per cent compared to this same time last year.
+According to surveillance data conducted by the province on influenza rates, confirmed cases this flu season are up 60 per cent compared to the same time last year.

+READ MORE: Calgary reports 3 more flu deaths as 2017 cases continue to climb

 There have been two ICU admissions since Sept.
 1, two outbreaks in long-term care homes and experts predict things are about to get even worse.